-What does life insurance have to do with it?
-Your life insurance rate depends on how healthy you are right now.
+What does life insurance have to do with being a smoker?
+The life insurance rate (or premium amount) you're given takes into consideration how healthy you are.
 But it also depends on whether you’re putting your health at risk with lifestyle choices like smoking.
 Here’s how this costly habit can affect your life insurance premium.

 How smoking can affect your life insurance premium

 To start, let’s look at the basics of life insurance.
 You buy a policy that provides financial protection and pay for it with monthly or annual fees, called premiums.
 What happens if you die while the policy is still active?
-Your beneficiaries get a specific amount of money stated in the policy, known as the death benefit.
+If you name a beneficiary, they will get a specific amount of money stated in the policy, known as the death benefit.
 They can then use that money to help pay off debts, mortgages, loans and other living expenses.

 Basically, life insurance can help give your family financial assistance and security after you die.
 So, how do insurance companies put a price on that security?
-A lot of the cost of life insurance depends on your current state of health and your family history.
+A lot of the cost of premiums for life insurance depends on your state of health and your family history when you apply.
 But what’s one of the biggest factors insurance companies look at when assessing your health risk?
 Whether or not you’re a smoker.

-Paula MacMillan is a Sun Life Financial advisor in Winnipeg.
-“The health hazards of smoking and the risks it puts on your life are well-known,” she says.
+“The health hazards of smoking and the risks it puts on your life are well known,” says Paula MacMillan, Sun Life advisor.
 So what happens when an insurance company reviews your life insurance application?
-“They’ll want to know if, among other things, you’ve been smoking cigarettes or using any tobacco or smoking cessation products in the past year.”
+“They’ll want to know if, among other things, you’ve been smoking cigarettes, e-cigarettes, vaping or using any tobacco or smoking cessation products in the past year.”
 Underwriting is when an insurance company reviews your health risks after you’ve applied for life insurance.
 This process lets an insurer calculate the coverage you’re eligible for.
 It also ensures your premium reflects the level of risk.

 Simply put: Your risk level affects your premium.
 “Being a smoker puts people at a higher risk of smoking-related illnesses,” Macmillan says.
 “And this translates to higher premiums.”

-How much more do smokers have to pay for life insurance?
+How much more do smokers pay for life insurance?

 Smoking comes with a price.
 But exactly how much higher are life insurance rates for smokers?
-“A lot of people I’ve worked with were surprised to find that compared to non-smoker premiums, life insurance rates can be much more costly for smokers,” MacMillan says.
+“Many people I work with find it surprising that compared to non-smoker premiums, life insurance rates can be much more costly for smokers,” MacMillan says.

 From her experience, MacMillan finds that it helps to show smokers what their non-smoker rates would be.
 “Just knowing how much they could be saving gives them one more reason to quit,” she says.

-Most insurers would categorize people as smokers if they regularly use tobacco or nicotine in any form.
-This includes the following products:
+Most insurers categorize people as smokers if they regularly use tobacco or nicotine in any form.
+This can also include:

 Does vaping affect your life insurance?

-An application might not ask about vaping.
+An insurance application might not ask about vaping.
 But many applications require medical tests.
 These tests can detect the nicotine in your blood or urine regardless of how you consume it.
-So if you vape, you could still be listed as a smoker.
+So, if you vape, your premiums are likely to be the same as a smoker.